ramipellumbi/Federated-Learning-with-an-Adversary/README.md

 - Differential privacy to protect client data
 - The impact of dataset distribution (IID vs. non-IID) on learning

+For a full description of the problem and experimental results, refer to the [report](./report.pdf).

 ## Project Files

 - `project/`